Temporal vs Spatial Conservation and Memory Effect in Electrodynamics: Introduction

-Lorentzian geometry allows us to have three kinds of boundaries: timelike, lightlike, and spacelike.
+Furthermore, it has been demonstrated using timelike boundaries instead of spacelike boundaries (Cauchy surfaces) provides a more direct route to celestial holography \cite{Pasterski:2022jzc}.
+To be more specific, celestial currents naturally are defined on codimension-2 integrals which are spanned with a time coordinate and a spatial coordinate.
+The codimension-2 nature of celestial currents raises the question of whether they can be derived as surface charges of underlying gauge symmetries.
+In \cite{Pasterski:2022jzc}, it was shown that the answer is affirmative and that starting with a codimension-1 timelike surface does the job.

 In this paper we consider the Maxwell theory in $1+3$ dimensions in presence of a codimension-1 \emph{timelike} boundary (1+2 dimensional hypersurface).
-These sorts of boundaries arise when we are interested in the Maxwell theory in a box \cite{PhysRevD.99.026007,Seraj:2017rzw,Esmaeili:2019mbw} or as another example one may also note to the timelike boundary of AdS spacetime (for symmetries and charges of a generic timelike boundary in gravity see \cite{Adami:2022ktn}).
-Interestingly, we show how studying charges over these $1+2$ hypersurfaces prompts us to the generalized Ampere-Maxwell's law (see equations \eqref{Q-charge-1} and \eqref{Generalized-Ampere-Max}).
-Similar to the generalized Gauss law, its global part reduces to the standard Ampere-Maxwell law.
+Interestingly, we show how studying charges over these $1+2$ hypersurfaces prompts us to the generalized Ampere-Maxwell's {charge} (see equations \eqref{Q-charge-1} and \eqref{Generalized-Ampere-Max}).
+Similar to the generalized Gauss {charge}, its global part reduces to the standard Ampere-Maxwell law.

 The definition of charges over spacelike and timelike surfaces yields two aspects of charge conservation as we call them \emph{temporal} and \emph{spatial} respectively.
-These definitions show up naturally in the frame work of gauge theories.
+These definitions show up naturally in the framework of gauge theories.
 As a key property of charges in gauge theories, they are expressed as an integral over a codimension-2 surface and hence are called surface charges.
 So, they can generically depend on two coordinates and hence we can explore their conservation along each of them.
 Assume one of these coordinates to be time and the other one to be one of our spatial coordinates.
 In this regard, we can respectively define two kinds of conservation laws: temporal and spatial.
 We will clarify the low dimensional property of charges in gauge theories implies a neat relation between charges associated with these two types of conservation.

 \textit{Memory fields} are defined as the change of a gauge field between early and late times when the associated field strength vanishes (see equation \eqref{DTA} and e.g. \cite{Compere:2019odm,Favata:2010zu,Afshar:2018sbq}).
 On the other hand, \textit{memory effects} are designed as a physical setup to relate the permanent shifts in probe quantities (such as position, velocity, and spin) to the memory fields after this long period of time \cite{Zeldovich:1974gvh,PhysRevLett.67.1486,Braginsky:1985vlg,Pasterski:2015tva,PhysRevD.98.064032,Bieri:2013hqa,Strominger:2017zoo,Pasterski:2015zua,Mao:2021eor,Susskind:2015hpa}.